-Trees planted by Canopy have an exceptional rate of establishment and survival as a result of our rigorous planting protocols.
+Trees planted by Canopy have exceptional rates of establishment and survival as a result of our rigorous planting protocols.

 Before planting, carefully consider tree selection, placement and site conditions.
 Consult the Canopy Tree Library for tree suggestions and requirements.

 Large trees provide maximum urban forest benefits; plant them where there is room to grow.
-Always consider the tree’s size at maturity when you are near powerlines or other permanent hardscape features.
+Always consider the tree’s size at maturity, especially when you are near powerlines or other permanent hardscape features.
 Plant small or medium trees where there is limited space for roots and growth.

 Remember, our optimal planting season is when the weather is wet and cool, from late-October to mid-March.

 DOWNLOAD: How to Plant a Tree Pocket Guide